yurevich1/habrtimezone/README.md

 Than, register and activate account(s) on GeoNames.org: http://www.geonames.org/login

-write one or several accounts into this string in _.java file: public static final String[] names1 = {"your_account_1","your_account_2"};//ad infinitum
+write one or several accounts into this string in "_.java" file: public static final String[] names1 = {"your_account_1","your_account_2"};//ad infinitum

 Complite and enjoy.